CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly lists concrete Jira-related capabilities and provides explicit trigger phrases users would naturally say.
-The only minor issue is the use of second person ('you say') instead of third person, but the overall quality is high with good specificity, natural trigger terms, and clear distinctiveness.
+This is a strong skill description that clearly defines concrete Jira-related capabilities and provides explicit trigger phrases for when to activate.
+The only minor issue is the use of second person ('you say') instead of third person, but the trigger terms themselves are natural and well-chosen.
+The description is concise, specific, and highly distinguishable from other skills.

 DimensionReasoningScore